lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

 3. Identify one AI tool or workflow that could make this channel more efficient.
 ```

----

 ### Block 4: Customer Relationships (CR)

 **Definition:** The type of relationship you establish and maintain with each customer
-segment — from fully automated to deeply personal.
+segment, from fully automated to deeply personal.

 **Relationship types for AI-based companies:**